 The best way to do this is to make the angles between INS and LiDAR multiples of 90 or close to it.
 You can then make sure that the axes in the hardware tab on the LiDAR are where they should be.
 You will likely have to work out the correct combinations of rotations to get the correct setup, do this by performing each rotation one after the other: yaw, pitch and roll.

-Example of determining the LIR for a setup.
+Example of determining the LIR for a setup using the blue cube model.

 - Check the manual for the LiDAR unit axes and visualise how these relate to the INS axes.
 For example, the y axis of the VLP16 points the opposite direction of the cable and the z axis points up.